amazon-archives/dynamodb-janusgraph-storage-backend/README.md

 * Flexible data model allows configuration between single-item and multiple-item model based on graph size and utilization.
 * Test graph locally with DynamoDB Local.
-* Integrated with Titan metrics.
+* Integrated with JanusGraph metrics.
-* Titan 1.0.0 and Tinkerpop 3.0.1-incubating compatibility.
+* JanusGraph 0.1.0 and Tinkerpop 3.2.3 compatibility.
+* Upgrade compatibility from Titan 1.0.0.

 ## Getting Started
-This example populates a Titan graph database backed by DynamoDB Local using the
+This example populates a JanusGraph database backed by DynamoDB Local using the
 [Marvel Universe Social Graph](https://aws.amazon.com/datasets/5621954952932508).
 The graph has a vertex per comic book character with an edge to each of the